biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 1. Understand the basic concepts in reinforcement learning:
   * Environment
   * Agent
-  * Satates
+  * States
   * Observation
   * Action
   * Reward
   * Policy

-2. Compare the the performance of the trained policy regarding
+2. Compare the performance of the trained policy regarding
   * Number of neurons
   * Number of network hidden layers
   * Training episodes

 ## Introduction

-For this activity we will employ Google Colab togheter with OpenAI's Gym and Python.
+We will employ Google Colab with OpenAI's Gym and Python for this activity.

 ### Google Colab